LGDTimtou/CustomEnchants/README.md

 # CustomEnchants Plugin

-CustomEnchants is a Bukkit plugin that allows you to create, manage, and use custom vanilla-like enchantments on your server.
+CustomEnchants is a Spigot plugin that allows you to create, manage, and use custom vanilla-like enchantments on your server.

 For detailed documentation and setup instructions please visit the official website: